TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Thoughts:

 Archaeologists have been excavating at Kanakia since 2006.
-Although I am sceptical about the historical existence of Ajax and questions the temptation to identify Mycenaean ruins at Pylos as the "Palace of Nestor" or those on Salamis as the "Palace of Ajax", this seems to be a very resonant place at which to discuss Sophocles' play.
+Although I am sceptical about the historical existence of Ajax and question the temptation to identify the Mycenaean ruins on Salamis as the "Palace of Ajax" or those at Pylos as the "Palace of Nestor" , the palace at Kanakia seems to be a wonderfully resonant place at which to discuss Sophocles' play.

 Useful Links: